muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I could have tried to talk her into attacking first more but I knew that that'd be a waist of time.

-Even if I got her to attack first, my goal has always been to end this as soon as I can win or lose.
+Even if I got her to attack first, my goal has always been to end this as soon as I can, win or lose.

-So I guess taking the attack role doesn't really matter in the grand scheme of things.
+So I guess taking the attacker role doesn't really matter in the grand scheme of things.

 I took multiple deep breaths then got into position.